postman721/QPlayer/README.md

 Also, be sure to install Qtcreator (qtcreator package) because you need to  build the project with it.

+On Debian based systems you will also need to install something like: libqt5multimedia5-plugins .

 ____________________________

 Original post is at: https://www.techtimejourney.net/qplayer/